 - 1. Code an asset descriptor file. - 2.
 Use AssetMaker forms (accessible from the Admin tab in the Content Server user interface) to upload the asset descriptor file, create the database table, and copy the asset type elements from the AssetStubElementCatalog table to the appropriate directory in the ElementCatalog table. - 3.
 Configure the asset type. - 4.
 Enable the asset type for the site that you are using to develop assets on and create a Start Menu shortcut so that you can work with the asset type. - 5.
 Examine the New, Edit, Inspect, Search, and Search Results forms.
 If necessary, fine-tune the asset descriptor file, and re-register the asset type elements. - 6.
 (Optional) If necessary, customize the asset type elements. - 7.
 (Optional) Create asset Association fields for the new asset type. - 8.
 (Optional) Add Category entries for the new asset type. - 9.
 (Optional) Add Source entries for the new asset type. - 10.
 (Optional) Add Subtype entries for the new asset type. - 11.
 (Optional) Add Mimetypes for the new asset type. - 12.
 (Optional) If you are using a search engine (Verity or AltaVista) rather than the CS-Direct database search utility to perform the logic behind the search forms and you want to use it on your new asset type, edit your search elements to enable indexed searching. - 13.
+Create and assign the icon that will represent the asset type in the Dash interface.
+(The icon will be displayed in the "Type" column in the list of returned assets whenever a user performs a search or runs a tag.) - 14.
 Code templates for assets of this type.
-(See Chapter 24, "Coding Elements for Templates and CSElements.") - 14.
+(See Chapter 25, "Coding Elements for Templates and CSElements.") - 15.
 Move the asset types to the other systems, management and delivery.
 This allows your administrator to complete the final steps in creating the asset type, including setting up workflow and creating start menu items.